The Aristide Ravel /

 Revolutionary/Directoire Paris, 1797

 An non-Ravel e-short story set somewhere in the eighteenth century.
-Borrow it without charge
+99 cents, or borrow it without charge

 for your Kindle via Kindle Unlimited